advious/Barn-Echoes/README.md

 # Barn-Echoes

-An introductory USACO Bronze-level problem about a barn of cows that like hearing their moos.
+An introductory USACO Bronze-level problem about a barn of cows that like hearing their moos echo.

 ## Description: